ValiMail/danish-radius/README.md

 another-ssid|some._device.example
 ```

 The string before the pipe character is the SSID name, and the string after the pipe character is the DNS name of the device which should be allowed to access the SSID.
+If deploying without the Valimail policy server integration, directly manage the `/var/danish/policy.txt` file.

 ## provisioning-identity